 In the Feb.
 21 Spring primary, Milwaukee County Circuit Judge Janet Protasiewicz and former Supreme Court Justice Daniel Kelly captured the most votes in the four-way race and will face-off in the April 4 general election.
 Protasiewicz took 46% of total votes cast, with Kelly coming in a distant second, capturing 24% of the votes.
 Again, the winner of the general election will decide the ideological direction of the 7-seat high court, which is currently controlled 4-3 by conservative-leaning justices.

 In addition, for those of you who live in the 8th Senate District (in southeastern Wisconsin), there is a special election to replace Sen. Alberta Darling (R) who retired from the Wi Senate late last year.
 Republican State Representative Dan Knodl is running against Democrat environmental attorney Jodi Habush Sinykin.
+For more information about the April 4 Spring Election, including your polling place and which candidates and referendum questions will be on your ballot, simply CLICK HERE.

 Earlier this month, longtime Wisconsin Secretary of State Doug La Follette announced his retirement.
 La Follette, who was recently reelected to another four-year term in Nov.
 2022, was first elected to the office in 1974 and has held the position for 44 years.
 Gov. Tony Evers has appointed Former Wisconsin Treasurer Sarah Godlewski to replace La Follette and serve out the remainder of his term.